Tree-Cotree-Based IETI-DP for Eddy Current Problems in Time-Domain: Introduction

 \section{Introduction}

 Eddy current formulations are widely employed for low-frequency applications in which the electric energy plays no major role but Ohmic losses and the magnetic energy need to be considered \cite[Sec.~1.2]{Alonso-Rodriguez_2010aa}.
 Therein, induction heating and levitation/braking devices are presented, but other applications such as induction machines or power loss in transformers \cite{Salon_2023aa} are possible as well.
 For transient startup responses and nonlinear or even hysteretic behavior, simulations in the time-domain are necessary.
 These are inherently time-consuming, which, in particular, motivates the use of domain decomposition approaches.
 Eddy current problems can be approached using different formulations and also various discretization schemes as well as domain decomposition methods.
-Here, we focus on the $A^{*}$-formulation \cite{Emson_1988aa}, discretize the corresponding weak formulation with isogeometric analysis (IGA) \cite{Cottrell_2009aa} and introduce a dual-primal tearing and interconnecting (TI) approach \cite{Farhat_2001aa} for parallelization.
+Here, we focus on the $A^{*}$-formulation \cite{Emson_1988aa}, discretize the corresponding weak formulation with isogeometric analysis (IGA) \cite{Cottrell_2009aa} and introduce a dual-primal tearing and interconnecting (IETI-DP) approach following the original FETI-DP idea from \cite{Farhat_2001aa}.
+Conceptually, we consider our IETI-DP method as an extension of the classical FETI-DP \cite{Farhat_2001aa} to IGA, which allows treating application-oriented problems without introducing geometric approximation errors.
 In this context, a tree-cotree decomposition is employed to consistently gauge insulating regions, as in \cite{Mally_2025ab} for magnetostatics.

-A similar investigation with a different focus was carried out in \cite{Yao_2012ab}.
-There, the related $A$-$\Phi$-formulation in frequency-domain was employed in an engineering context.
+A similar FETI-DP investigation was carried out in \cite{Yao_2012ab}, where they use a mixed $A$-$\Phi$-formulation in frequency-domain.
 In comparison, our work features an extension to the time-domain, investigates scalability and discusses the necessary consistency conditions on interfaces between conducting and insulating regions.
 This paper is structured as follows.
 First, in Sec.~\ref{sec:eddy}, the eddy current formulation, including mortaring-based TI coupling, is discussed in the continuous and discrete sense.
 Then, the dual-primal concept and our tree-cotree approach are explained in Sec.~\ref{sec:DD+TCG}.
 At last, a numerical experiment for verification and a closer investigation of scalability indicators is carried out in Sec.~\ref{sec:numers}.